jdmonin/JSettlers2/README.txt

 To permit only certain users to create new accounts, instead of all users, list them when you start your server:
 	-Djsettlers.accounts.admins=bob,joe,lily
+This creates a whitelist of Account Admin Users.
+Account admins can create accounts and run user-related commands, such as listing all users in a game with
+	*WHO* gamename
+or listing all users connected to the server with
+	*WHO* *
+For a list of all available commands, type
+	*HELP*
+into the chat window of any game while connected as an admin user.

+Note:
-The server doesn't require or check at startup that the named accounts all already exist, this is just a comma-separated list of names.
+The server doesn't require or check at startup that the named accounts all already exist, the whitelist is only a comma-separated list of names.
+This simplifies initial setup.

 In case an admin account password is lost, there's a rudimentary password-reset feature:
 Run JSettlersServer with the usual DB parameters and --pw-reset username, and you will be